TCLResearchEurope/ctw-pre-commit-hooks/README.md

 # Release
 Follow the steps below to release a new version of CTW pre-commit hooks:
 1. Modify the source-code.
-2. Describe the changes and bump the version in `CHANGELOG.md`.
+2. Describe the changes and bump the version in `CHANGELOG.md` according to [SemVer](https://semver.org/).
 3. Go through the merge request cycle.
 4. Tag the new release after merging to main.

+# Maintainers
+CTW (Cloud Team Warsaw) - Cloud engineers from TCL Research Europe